elixir-lang/elixir/lib/elixir/pages/references/typespecs.md

 One example of optional callback in Elixir's standard library is `c:GenServer.format_status/2`.

-### Implementing behaviours

-To specify that a module implements a given behaviour, the `@behaviour` attribute must be used:

-    defmodule MyBehaviour do
-      @callback my_fun(arg :: any) :: any
-    end

-    defmodule MyCallbackModule do
-      @behaviour MyBehaviour
-      def my_fun(arg), do: arg
-    end

-If a callback module that implements a given behaviour doesn't export all the functions and macros defined by that behaviour, the user will be notified through warnings during the compilation process (no errors will happen).

-You can also use the `@impl` attribute before a function to denote that particular function is implementation a behaviour:

-    defmodule MyCallbackModule do
-      @behaviour MyBehaviour

-      @impl true
-      def my_fun(arg), do: arg
-    end

-You can also use `@impl MyBehaviour` to make clearer from which behaviour the callbacks comes from, providing even more context for future readers of your code.

-Elixir's standard library contains a few frequently used behaviours such as `GenServer`, `Supervisor`, and `Application`.

 ### Inspecting behaviours

 The `@callback` and `@optional_callbacks` attributes are used to create a `behaviour_info/1` function available on the defining module.
 This function can be used to retrieve the callbacks and optional callbacks defined by that module.